 \Cref{fig:dynamic_hw} presents the reduction in the ET\_{avg} relative to the static backbone (where all samples exit at the final stage without considering intermediate exit overhead) on the y-axis, and the x-axis shows ACC\_{avg}.
-The figure reveals that our NAS explores the search space covering inefficient models with low accuracy and high ET\_avg and tends to exploit local regions where both objectives are well-balanced as iterations increase.
-With more iterations, the inherent random nature of the search is reduced, and the NAS begins to avoid low-outcome regions of the search space and exploit others more promising for better trade-offs (e.g., iteration 5).
+The figure reveals that our framework explores the search space covering inefficient models with low accuracy and high ET\_avg and tends to exploit local regions where both objectives are well-balanced as iterations increase.
+With more iterations, the inherent random nature of the search is reduced, thereby avoiding low-outcome regions of the search space and exploiting others that are more promising for better trade-offs (e.g., iteration 5).
 However, due to the stochasticity of the GA operators, a few inefficient architectures can still be encountered (e.g., iteration 6).
-Nevertheless, efficient architectures can be found with as little as 5 NAS iterations, which can be explained by the presence of the constraints on the overhead and exit ratios that were added to our search space.
+Nevertheless, efficient architectures can be found with as few as 5 NAS iterations, which can be explained by the presence of constraints on the overhead and exit ratios that were added to our search space.

-Furthermore, we can also separate the models based on their profitability, i.e. when early exiting brings a gain compared to the static backbone (see dotted line in \Cref{fig:dynamic_hw}).
+Furthermore, we can also separate the models based on their profitability, i.e., when early exiting brings a gain compared to the static backbone (see dotted line in \Cref{fig:dynamic_hw}).
 Across the entire dataset, the NAS process identifies architectures that are notably more efficient than their static counterparts.
-These NAS-optimized architectures can achieve improvements exceeding $50\%$.
+These optimized architectures can achieve improvements exceeding $50\%$.
 This highlights the potential benefits of enhancing conventional networks with early exiting mechanisms, particularly when tailored to specific use-case objectives.